 - Tell a friend your origination and destination and the estimated time of your arrival

 - Remain prepared to call 911 if necessary or call or chat with a friend throughout your ride so the driver is aware that you could tell your friend immediately if something is going wrong

 - Use Navigational Maps like Google Maps on your phone to navigate to your destination to better understand the route that your driver is taking

 Is It Safe to Take an Uber Late at Night?

 Taking a rideshare vehicle during nighttime hours could increase the potential risk of being injured, sexually assaulted, killed, or kidnapped.
 Before stepping into the rideshare vehicle, check the license plate for a match on your rideshare app, and identify your driver by name.

 Confirm your destination and never assume that every driver is a good person.
 Sit on the right side in the back seat to see what the driver is doing and ensure your safety and comfort.

 Make sure that the driver who picked you up is dropping you off in safe locations.
 Never be afraid to stop the vehicle and get out when you feel uncomfortable or recognize a red flag like an intoxicated driver, an unexpected additional rider, or a sense of feeling unsafe or uncomfortable.

 Call (888) 424-5757 Today to Discuss Your Rideshare Sexual Assault Case

-Our firm can help you go up against Uber or Lyft in pursuit of justice and fair financial recovery.
-We will start your case with a free, confidential consultation at our law office.
+Our firm can help you go up against Uber or Lyft to pursue justice and fair financial recovery.
+We will start legal action with a free, confidential consultation at our law office.